 2. Iron Ore Based CRC (produced from Iron Ore Based HRC).

-Scrap Based CRC is considered to be inferior in metallurgical quality, as it contains impurities derived from the scrap used to manufacture the Scrap Based HRC.
-Being manufactured from lower quality HRC, Scrap Based CRC is used by downstream customers, mainly in the Steel Tube and Furniture sectors, which do not require high quality CRC.
+Scrap Based CRC is regarded as inferior in metallurgical quality as it contains impurities derived from the scrap used to manufacture the Scrap Based HRC.
+Manufactured from lower quality HRC, Scrap Based CRC is typically used by downstream customers, mainly in the Steel Tube and Furniture sectors, which do not require high quality CRC.

-However, due to its higher quality, the Iron Ore Based CRC is used by a different group of customers, primarily involved in the production of Steel Drums for the palm oil and petroleum sectors, in the production of Colour Coated and Galvanised CRC (usually for the manufacture of roof sheet), in the production of Electrical Appliances mostly comprising of white goods like washing machines, refrigerators, microwaves ovens, rice cookers, and also in the production of components and parts for the automotive industry.
+Conversely, due to its higher quality, the Iron Ore Based CRC is used by a different group of customers, primarily involved in the production of Steel Drums for the palm oil and petroleum sectors, in the production of Colour Coated and Galvanised CRC (usually for the manufacture of roof sheet), in the production of Electrical Appliances mostly comprising of white goods such as washing machines, refrigerators, microwaves ovens and rice cookers, and also in the production of components and parts for the automotive industry.

-Over the years, all HRC and CRC Steel Manufacturers in Malaysia were Malaysian owned.
-As the years passed, one after another were either shut down or taken over by foreign owned steel mills, the latest being YKGI Holdings Berhad’s disposal of its plant and factory to NS Bluescope Sdn Bhd in 2019 due to sustained losses caused by years of battling cheap imported flat steel products.
+Historically, all HRC and CRC Steel Manufacturers in Malaysia were Malaysian owned.
+However, the mills have been either shutdown or taken over by foreign owned steel mills over the years, the latest being YKGI Holdings Berhad’s disposal of its coated coil business to NS Bluescope Sdn Bhd in 2019 due to sustained losses caused by years of battling cheap imported flat steel products.

-Mycron is one of the last fully operational Malaysian owned and managed flat steel mill in the country.
-Mycron is proud to be part of the journey of the country’s goal of achieving a fully developed nation status.
-The Government has slowly recognised the contribution of the Malaysian Steel Industry and is working towards safeguarding local steel mills such as Mycron, against unfair trade.
-Mycron is constantly engaged will the Government to push for immediate action to protect and ensure sustainability of the steel industry.
+Mycron is one of the few fully operational Malaysian-owned and managed flat steel mills in the nation.
+As a forerunner in the industry, Mycron is proud to be part of the nation’s journey and goal in achieving a fully-developed nation status.
+Thankfully, the government is gradually recognising the contribution of the Malaysian Steel Industry and is working towards safeguarding local steel mills such as Mycron against unfair trade.
+To play its part in this measure, Mycron continues to engage with the Government to push for immediate actions in order to protect and ensure the sustainability of the steel industry.

-the combined imports of CRC and CRC Related Products reduced to 1,612,518 tonnes, the bulk of
+while the combined imports of CRC and CRC Related Products are 1,325,549 tonnes.
+Worldwide economic lockdowns severely disrupted the

-To address the surge in CRC imports, Mycron continues to lead the CRC industry in efforts to address dumped and subsidised steel imports that injure the domestic industry and the welfare of its workers and investors.
-Mycron is persistently in dialogue with the Government about the impact of unscrupulous imports on the domestic steel industry and the need to safeguard the domestic steel industry.
+To ensure a level-playing field for all domestic CRC producers, Mycron continues to lead the CRC industry in efforts to address dumped and subsidised steel imports that injure the domestic industry and the welfare of its workers and investors.
+Mycron will continue to engage relevant government ministries, agencies, and industry associations to address unscrupulous imports on the domestic steel industry and emphasise the need to safeguard the domestic steel industry.